np2400/taxrag/README.md

   citation-display fix.
 A full re-run is the top outstanding item.
 - LLM-as-judge validity is unverified against human judgment — no hand-labeled subset has been checked against the judge's scores yet.
-- The 55-question golden set is 21 author-written and 34 assistant-drafted,
+- The 55-question golden set was drafted by an LLM and reviewed in full by a CPA before use.
-  all reviewed by the author before use.
-It has not been reviewed by a tax professional.
 - `authority_weight` is assigned per source at ingestion (statute 1.0, publications 0.4) and carried on every chunk, but nothing currently ranks by it — the metadata exists ahead of the reordering step that